arctarus44/canopsis/sources/python/schema/etc/schema/spec/source/fr__schema.rst

 This schema contain a reference to:

- - the input_schema : reference path to data and the schema which describe it, a
+ - the input_schema : reference path to data and the schema which describe it
  - the patch_schema : describe operation(s) which will be apply on data to transform it
  - the output_schema : reference path to the output folder
  - the filter_schema : describe the filter for choose the data to transform it